febrenos/animationcss/README.md

-# animationcss
+# Animation
-Who you can do an animation? here you can learn
+here you can see exercise for understend

 # Study
+Who you can do an animation?
-is about the css struturation for you learn
+This is about the css struturation for you learn